The court process for a misdemeanor DUI may include the following 3 stages:

 If you have an attorney, a benefit is that you do not have to appear at the arraignment, especially if you are entering a not guilty plea.
 Your DUI attorney will enter the plea for you and obtain discovery documents from the prosecuting attorney6.

-After your not guilty plea is entered, the court will schedule a future court date for your pretrial conference.
+If you enter a not guilty plea, the court will schedule a future court date for your pretrial conference.

 - Motion to recuse a judge—based on reputation as being strict on sentencing and/or hostile to defense attorneys for example7